COS301-SE-2025/Future-Feed/README.md

 # Future Feed by Syntex Squad for our COS 301 Capstone Project

 ## Project Description:
-Future Feed (FF) is a social media platform that lets users take direct control of their content feeds through customizable feed presets and, in future iterations, AI-powered bots.
+ - Future Feed (FF) is a social media platform that lets users take direct control of their content feeds through customizable feed presets and, in future iterations, AI-powered bots.

-This project is developed by Syntex Squad for the COS 301 Capstone Project, in collaboration with EPI-USE Labs.
+ - This project is developed by Syntex Squad for the COS 301 Capstone Project, in collaboration with EPI-USE Labs.

 ## Deliverables:
-Software Requirements Specification (SRS): View SRS (Placeholder link, to be updated) GitHub Project Board: View Project Board (Placeholder link, to be updated)

 ## Demo 1 Features:
-User Management: Register, log in, and manage profiles with JWT authentication.
+ - User Management: Register, log in, and manage profiles with JWT authentication.
-Post Creation: Create and view posts.
+ - Post Creation: Create and view posts.
-Feed Preset Creation: Define basic feed rules.
+ - Feed Preset Creation: Define basic feed rules.
-Base Features: Light/dark theme toggle, form validation.
+ - Base Features: Light/dark theme toggle, form validation.

 ## Team Members:
 <table>